MaShisongLab/SpacGPA/README.md

 **Note:** If you prefer a different CUDA/toolkit, edit the PyTorch lines in environment.yml to match your GPU / driver before installation.
-See [PyTorch](https://pytorch.org/get-started/locally/) for a suitable Version build for your CUDA/CPU.
+See [PyTorch](https://pytorch.org/get-started/locally/) for a suitable version build for your CUDA/CPU.
 Option B provides a conservative working environment; try replacing the software in environment.yml with a newer version if you expect faster computations.

 ## Usage